Elephant trunk wrinkles: A mathematical model of function and form

-For planar film/substrate bilayers, surface wrinkles are usually not affected by the thickness of the substrate which can be seen as a half-space \citep{Liu2014IJES}.
-To further check whether this is true for curved structures, we display the variations of $\gamma_\mathrm{cr}$ and $n_\mathrm{cr}$ as functions of $R_1$ by fixing all other parameters.
+For planar film/substrate bilayers, surface wrinkles are usually not affected by the thickness of the substrate which can be seen as a half-space \cite{Liu2014IJES}.
+To further check whether this is true for curved structures, we display in Figure~\ref{fig:results-R1} the variations of $\gamma_\mathrm{cr}$ and $n_\mathrm{cr}$ as functions of $R_1$ by fixing all other parameters.
 As expected, $R_1$ alone has no effect on the wrinkled pattern but it does affect the critical differential growth $\gamma_\mathrm{cr}$.
 We find that a thicker muscle substrate will cause an earlier instability.
-Remember that, since $h_0$ is constant in this case, a higher $R_1$ corresponds to a lower curvature. \emph{Therefore, we summarize by stating that curvature increase can delay surface wrinkles if the thickness of the skin layer is fixed.} Furthermore, we discover that the inner radius $R_0$ has no influence on both the critical differential growth and critical wave number, thus we do not show the associated results here.
+Since $h_0$ is constant in this case, a higher $R_1$ corresponds to a lower curvature. \emph{We summarize by stating that curvature increase can delay surface wrinkles if the thickness of the skin layer is fixed.} Furthermore, we discover that the inner radius $R_0$ has no influence on either the critical differential growth or the critical wave number, thus we do not show the associated results here.